StStep/ulam-elements/readme.md

 ###Membrane
 This element represents the boundary of allocated space.
-This element forms as Cytoplasm elements constant unknown elements, Cytoplasm of a differing ID, or the max allocation range.
+This element forms as Cytoplasm elements contact unknown elements, Cytoplasm of a differing ID, or the max allocation range.